birabittoh/flounder/README.md

 ## Development

-Open a PR!

-If don't have a GitHub account and/or you'd rather not use GitHub, you can email me a patch with `git-send-email`.
+Open a PR, or use one of the mailing lists on https://github.com/alexwennerberg